BDC Hamburger Icon

 You might be required to show proof of professional liability insurance when signing a contract with a new client or to verify that you have specific coverage.
 To show proof of professional liability insurance, you typically need a certificate of insurance (COI).
 A COI is a document that contains important information about your insurance policy and acts as verification of insurance and proof of specific insurance coverage.

-A COI should include the following:
+A COI should include the following information:

 • The name of the policyholder